-Recidivist drink-driver who killed his passenger jailed
+Recidivist drink-driver Brent Aickin jailed over fatal east Auckland crash that killed his passenger

 Judge Bergseng also disqualified him from driving for five years.

-The fatal crash happened in Highland Park, east Auckland, on August 9 last year.
+The fatal crash happened in Highland Park on August 9 last year.

 Siviter had used an Uber to get to the Tactics Sports Bar that afternoon.